 Glass is one of the healthiest tea kettle materials, but…

 So, you might want to consider good old stainless or the next option to protect your purchase.

-They’re also the best tea kettles for induction cooktops – due to their high magnetism.
+Cast iron kettles last forever and heat more evenly than steel and glass, though they do take longer to heat.
+They’re also the best tea kettles for induction cooktops due to their high magnetism.